aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 ### Status of a transaction

-Transaction status can be obtained by querying the API [`/transactions/by_hash/{hash}`](https://fullnode.devnet.aptoslabs.com/v1/spec#/operations/get_transaction_by_hash) with the hash returned during the submission of the transaction.
+Obtain transaction status by querying the API [`/transactions/by_hash/{hash}`](https://fullnode.devnet.aptoslabs.com/v1/spec#/operations/get_transaction_by_hash) with the hash returned during the submission of the transaction.

-A reasonable strategy for submitting transactions is to limit their lifetime to 30 to 60 seconds, and polling that API at regular intervals until success or a several seconds after that time has elapsed.
+A reasonable strategy for submitting transactions is to limit their lifetime to 30 to 60 seconds, and polling that API at regular intervals until success or several seconds after that time has elapsed.
 If there is no commitment on-chain, the transaction was likely discarded.

 ### Testing transactions or transaction pre-execution